spawnfest/garuda/readme.md

  Documentations and how to run are in their own folder's readme.

 # NOTE
-### The Project is not complete not its cant be tested.
+### The Project is not complete and cannot be tested.

 # garudajs
  Javascript client for Garuda.